Aldiom/nn_benchmark/readme.md

   -s S                 measurement sample size
 ```

-For training and accuracy measurements, make sure to have the ImageNet dataset on your PC.
+For training and accuracy measurements, make sure to have the ImageNet (ILSVRC) dataset on your PC.
 You can check [Academic torrents](https://academictorrents.com/) to find it.

+*Note: For measuring speed or power, try using a nº of trials (-n) of 2 to 8, as several GPUs need some warm up passes to fully activate their full-performance mode.*